2019 Canadian Merger Notification Threshold Increases

 The Investment Canada Act requires that any Non-Canadian that acquires control of a Canadian business (whether or not that business is controlled by Canadians prior to the acquisition) must file either a notification or an application for review.
 For the purposes of the Act, a Non-Canadian includes any entity that is not controlled or beneficially owned by Canadians.

-For direct acquisitions by WTO country State-Owned Enterprises, determination of the threshold for approval is not based on enterprise value but on asset value.
-The Investment Review Division has announced that the 2018 asset size threshold will be increased to C$398 million.
-The new threshold will take effect immediately following publication in the Canada Gazette, which is expected to occur very shortly.
-This represents a C$19 million increase from the previous C$379 million threshold.
+For direct acquisitions by WTO country State-Owned Enterprises, determination of the threshold for approval is based on asset value (book value) rather than enterprise value.
+The Investment Review Division has announced that the 2019 asset size threshold will be increased to $416 million.
+The new threshold will take effect immediately following publication in the Canada Gazette, which is expected to occur shortly.
+This represents an $18 million increase from the previous $398 million threshold.
 This asset value threshold also applies for non-WTO country State‑Owned Enterprises that acquire control of a Canadian business that was, immediately prior to the investment, controlled by a WTO Investor.
 This asset size threshold is adjusted annually for inflation, typically in January.

-The asset size approval thresholds for investments by non-WTO Investors that are not described above, and for investments in Canadian cultural businesses, remain at C$5 million for direct acquisitions, and C$50 million for indirect acquisitions.
+The asset size approval thresholds for investments by non-WTO Investors that are not described above, and for investments in Canadian cultural businesses, remain at $5 million for direct acquisitions, and $50 million for indirect acquisitions.

 The Investment Canada Act also contains a national security review regime.
 Any investment (even the acquisition of minority interests) by a non-Canadian in a Canadian business that “may be injurious to national security” can trigger a national security review.
-A national security review can be initiated within 45 days following submission of a notification or an application for review.
-Where a potential transaction raises potential national security concerns, consideration should be given to submitting the notification or application for review well in advance of closing.
+A national security review can be initiated within 45 days following submission of a notification or an application for review, or in respect of an investment for which no notification or application for review is required (e.g., a minority non-controlling investment), until 45 days after the investment was implemented.
+Where a transaction raises potential national security concerns, purchasers may wish to consider submitting the notification or application for review well in advance of closing.

-Please go here for our Canadian Competition Act and Investment Canada Act Filing Checklist, showing the 2018 thresholds.
+Please see our Canadian Competition Act and Investment Canada Act Filing Checklist, showing the 2019 thresholds.

-by James Musgrove, Neil Campbell, John Clifford and Joshua Chad
+by James B. Musgrove, Neil Campbell, John Clifford and Joshua Chad

 A Cautionary Note